The feature film

 Diversity in the Swedish film heritage (1890-1950)

 This book is the first in Sweden to give an overview of 60 years of film history where the focus is on how ethnic minorities and people in European colonies and other countries were presented in documentaries and films.
-The book presents and compares how the Sami, Jews, the Roma, Finns, Turks, Arabs, Asians and Africans have been portrayed where they have been stereotyped and very seldom even given the chance to play themselves.
+The book presents and compares how the Sami, the Jews, the Roma, the Finns, the Turks, the Arabs, the Asians and the Africans have been portrayed.
+It also talks about where they have been stereotyped and very seldom even given the chance to play themselves.
 The book also explains how prejudices promoted by the use of stereotypes and race performativity (e.g. when a Swede plays a person of another ethnic background) affect us biologically.

 The book advances suggestions of what needs to be done to increase the inclusion of ethnic minority groups in the film sector through the inclusion model, the 25% rule developed by the author.
 The medium of film can change how we perceive ourselves and others.
 It is up to us to manage that possibility to the benefit of all.
 The book is written by Cecilia Gärding as part of the end results of the youth project The Cultural Heritage Agents, a project for young people with an ethnic minority background that are active in the cultural sector.
 These youth were the reference group for the book.
 The project was conducted under the auspices of Kulturens, a Swedish non- formal study organization, funded by the Public Heritage Fund.